Yolinux.com Tutorial

 Also see:

 Other journaled file systems: SGI XFS, IBM JFS and reiserfs.
-For files larger than 2Gb use SGI XFS and the SGI Linux Red Hat RPM or Red Hat ISO CD install image.
+For files larger than 2Gb use XFS.org: SGI XFS and the SGI Linux Red Hat RPM or Red Hat ISO CD install image.

 Raw Devices: Commercial databases such as Oracle and IBM DB2 can maximize performance by using raw I/O. One may use the raw command for both IDE and SCSI devices.
 This will map a raw device to a blocked device for an entire disk partition.
 To see if your system is using raw I/O issue the command: raw -a